hkpark2030/challenge/README.md

 ###### Build	artifacts
 ```
-  web-3678.tar.gz <br />
+  web-3678.tar.gz
-  base-3678.tar.gz <br />
+  base-3678.tar.gz
-  map-3678.tar.gz <br />
+  map-3678.tar.gz
 ```
 ###### Configuration	file
 ```
   {
       "web":{
             "hosts":[
                     "devops-test-web1.company.com",
                     "devops-test-web2.company.com",
                     "devops-test-web3.company.com"
             ]
       },
       "base":{
             "hosts":[
                     "devops-test-base1.company.com",
                     "devops-test-base2.company.com"
             ]
       },
       "map":{
             "hosts":[
                     "devops-test-map1.company.com",
                     "devops-test-map2.company.com"
             ]
       }
   }
 ```
 <br /> <br />
-1. Deployment script must accept path to the configuration file, build version and path to the folder containing tarballs as command line arguments.  <br />
+1. Deployment script must accept path to the configuration file, build version and path to the folder containing tarballs as command line arguments.
-2. All target servers are accessible by SSH.  <br />
+2. All target servers are accessible by SSH.
-3. The deployment script will be launched by a user with privileges sufficient to connect and make changes on target servers.  <br />
+3. The deployment script will be launched by a user with privileges sufficient to connect and make changes on target servers.
-Content of the tarballs should be deployed to folders named as follows: ‘/mnt/company/<artifact>/’.  <br />
+Content of the tarballs should be deployed to folders named as follows: ‘/mnt/company/<artifact>/’.
-4. If possible, make it easier to rollback to the previous version of software. <br />
+4. If possible, make it easier to rollback to the previous version of software.